 Fact: the average Canadian throws out 720 kilograms of waste every year.
 That’s like throwing out 9 of your friends every year!
 We don’t tend to think about the consequences of this: our landfills are producing methane and regularly reach capacity, while disposable plastics which we use without thought every day are found tangled around marine life and in the stomachs of whales and albatrosses.
 What can we do, as individuals, to change this story?
-Kristina Charania, our Marketing and Communications Assistant, asked herself this very question and began living zero waste last June.
+Kristina Charania, our Marketing and Design Coordinator, asked herself this very question and began living zero waste last June.
 One year into living this low-impact lifestyle, we asked her to share her story with us.

 Q: Who inspired you to begin your journey of living zero waste?